execute-e/execute-e/README.md

 <h2 align="center">Hi everyone ^.^</h2>
 <p align="center">My name is Ilya, i'm 16.
 I'm russian beginner web-developer.
-Now i'm learning JavaScript.
+My skills: HTML, SCSS, JS, BEM, npm, git.
 That's all i can say about myself at the moment.</p>

 <!--
 **execute-e/execute-e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.